shellymutu-grigg/Selenium_WebDriver_with_Java_DEMO/README.md

 	- Login Failure Test
 	- Login Success Test
 	- Review Orders Test
-3. Error Handling Test Suite
+3. Error Handling Test
-	- Login Failure Test (including capturing screenshots on failure)
+	- Login Failure Test

 ## Evidence supplied
 1. Inheritance vs. Abstraction
 	- Inhertiance uses extends (can only be used once) e.g. pageObjects extends AbstractComponents
 	- Abstraction uses implements (can be used multiple times but the abstract class can not be instantiated) e.g. E2ECreateOrderTest implements IHelper and it must define the method defined in IHelper
+2. Framework Design
+	- Page Object Approach
-2. Performance considerations
+3. Performance considerations
+	- Stack runtime memory
-	- wait times
+	- Wait times
 	- SQL queries
-3. Framework - see repoistory
-4. ExtentReports - added to End to End Test
+4. ExtentReports
-5. Cross Browser Testing ***TO BE COMPLETED***
-6. Selenium Grid  ***TO BE COMPLETED***
+5. Selenium Grid  ***TO BE COMPLETED***